 Some Sunnis who also claim descent from the Prophet Mohammad are sympathetic to the Houthis, while many Zaydis, including Saleh and his Al-Ahmar clan, opposed them.

-The Al-Ahmar family itself dominates the Hashid tribal federation, which comprises both Sunnis and Shi'ites, and the Al-Ahmars are key figures in the Sunni Muslim Islah party.
+The Al-Ahmar family itself dominates the Hashid tribal federation, which comprises both Sunnis and Shi'ites, and the Al-Ahmars are key figures in the Sunni Islamist Islah party.

 Many Zaydis in the old city have acquiesced to the growing power of the Houthis, however.